 Public Service Commission Scholarships

-The Singapore Government offers scholarships to those interested in pursuing a career in Civil Service.
+The Singapore Government offers scholarships to those interested in pursuing a career in the Public Service.

 Royal Television Society Bursary Programme

-The Royal Television Society (RTS) offers bursaries of £1,000 per annum to undergraduates from lower income households who are intending on pursuing a career in the television industry.
-Applicants must be studying Computer Science (G400) or Engineering Science (H100) and must have a Home fee status.
-Benefits of the bursary include: industry mentoring and placement opportunities, free membership of the RTS and affiliate membership of The Hospital Club.
-Applications normally open around February each year with an application deadline of early June.
+The Royal Television Society (RTS) offers bursaries of £1,000 per annum to Home undergraduates from lower income households who are intending on pursuing a career in the television industry.
+Benefits of the bursary include free RTS membership; industry mentoring; access to the latest events and lectures; and numerous networking opportunities.

 US Department of Veterans Affairs